 Pretty much every competing solution out there touts its many integrations with third-party providers of services such as outbound emails, reservations, and so forth.

 We could have followed the herd and done the same.
 But we didn’t, because we know better.
-It flows from the first rule: “If data is in two places, at least one of them is wrong.”
+It flows from the first rule: “If your data is in two places, at least one of them is wrong.”

 Fully bi-directional integrations are both difficult and expensive, because each side wants its data in a particular way.
-And if anything changes on one side, the integration often breaks without warning.

 So integrations tend to be “light” — involving as little data sharing as possible — a fact that has real-world ramifications for your business.